AliGhadirii/DeepLearning-Specialization/README.md

 - Description:

-  In this project i've implemented a classifier which tries to suggest an emojie related to the sentence overal meaning. the image bellow explains the model better:
+  In this project i've implemented a classifier which tries to suggest an emojie related to the sentence overal meaning.

+  I've used Glove for Sentence to vector operation.

+  The image bellow explains the model better:

   ![](Emojify/images/dataset_emojifier.png)

   This image shows the model architecture: